 Grains: Health Benefits

 High-fiber foods such as whole grains help provide a feeling of fullness with fewer calories.
 Selecting whole grains for at least half your daily servings may help maintain your weight.
+Incorporate whole grains into your healthy eating plan by adding a whole wheat bagel or toast to breakfast, a sandwich on wholewheat bread at lunch or wholewheat pasta with dinner.

 In addition to the basic benefits of grains, they help maintain optimum health due to the phytochemicals they contain – many of which are still being identified.